bizley/yii2-migration/README.md

 ## Installation

-Add the package to your composer.json (this version is in beta stage so use this for now):
+Add the package to your composer.json:

     {
         "require": {